 Stewardship of Proton Pump Inhibitors: Considerations for Use and Deprescribing

-An enduring written article that promotes effective and safe prescribing of proton pump inhibitors.
+An on-demand article that promotes effective and safe prescribing of proton pump inhibitors.

 - Contact hours: 1.0 (0.10 CEU)

 Long-term use of proton pump inhibitors (PPIs) without an ongoing indication or evidence of benefit contributes to increased pill burden, increased medication-related costs, and potential adverse effects.
 This written article reviews FDA-approved labeling for PPIs, summarizes treatment guidelines regarding appropriate dosage and duration of treatment, and is designed to help learners identify appropriate indications for long-term use of PPIs.
 In the absence of an indication for long-term use, recommendations are provided to assist with developing patient-specific plans to deprescribe PPIs and manage symptoms.

 - Identify the appropriate dosing and duration of PPIs based on FDA-approved indications and guideline recommendations.

 - Determine when deprescribing of PPIs is appropriate based on patient-specific factors.

 Physicians, physician assistants, nurse practitioners, pharmacists, and other healthcare providers.

 There is no fee for this activity.
 The program is supported by the New York State Department of Health Medicaid Prescriber Education Program (MPEP).

 Accreditation and Certification Information